You want to sell products online, but you are stuck at the starting line.

 Pinterest is a powerful platform for businesses to reach potential customers and drive conversions.

-First, you must create a business account and set up a profile, boards, and a shop.
-Then, create compelling Pinterest pins to drive traffic to your website, and make sure to use keywords to optimize your pins.
+Then, create compelling Pinterest pins to drive traffic to your store, and make sure to use keywords to optimize your pins.

 Lastly, use the analytics to track your progress and adjust your strategy as necessary.